Vlad326/Rewind-Prototype/README.md

 **Note on AI use:**
 AI tools were used as a coding assistant - for generating boilerplate code, suggesting solutions, and speeding up development.
 All final decisions, architecture, integration, and debugging were done manually by me.

+## Asset License

+All original assets (3D models, textures, audio, and other content created by me) are **All Rights Reserved**.

+They may not be copied, modified, redistributed, or used in any project without explicit permission from the author.

+Third-party assets used in this project are credited above and are subject to their original licenses.

 ## Links
 - [Play on Itch.io](https://vlad03.itch.io/rewind)
 - [Download full game (Releases)](https://github.com/Vlad326/Rewind-Prototype/releases)